Editor's Note: This was originally published for FANGORIA on November 14, 2013, and we're proud to share it as part of The Gingold Files.

-Debuting on Blu-ray next week from Shout!
-Factory, ASSAULT ON PRECINCT 13 pits cops and convicts in a soon-to-close Los Angeles police station (actually in Precinct 9, District 13, but never mind) against a ruthless, multiethnic convergence of street gangs seeking retribution for the shooting of one their warlords.
+Debuting on Blu-ray from Shout!
+Factory, Assault on Precinct 13 pits cops and convicts in a soon-to-close Los Angeles police station (actually in Precinct 9, District 13, but never mind) against a ruthless, multiethnic convergence of street gangs seeking retribution for the shooting of one their warlords.
 That killing is itself vengeance by a grief-crazed father (Martin West) after the murder of his young daughter (Kim Richards)—a shockingly random act of violence that punctuates the carefully accruing tension of Carpenter’s first act like a string of exclamation points.
-Having established all the characters through deftly crosscut setup scenes, the writer/director sends the dad fleeing to the precinct house, the thugs not far behind him, as night falls and a siege scenario shapes up.
+Having established all the characters through deftly crosscut setup scenes, the writer/director sends the dad fleeing to the precinct house, the thugs not far behind him, as night falls and the siege scenario shapes up.

-ASSAULT remains one of Carpenter’s very best works, showcasing his gifts for gritty action, ominous framing and touches of spiky humor and salted with lots of great hardboiled dialogue.
+Assault remains one of Carpenter’s very best works, showcasing his gifts for gritty action, ominous framing and touches of spiky humor, salted with lots of great hardboiled dialogue.
 Austin Stoker as Lt.
-Ethan Bishop and Darwin Joston as sardonic convicted killer Napoleon Wilson are a perfectly matched pair of tough guys on opposing sides of the law who learn to trust one another in the face of the greater threat, and Laurie Zimmer’s cool bravery as secretary Leigh no doubt influenced Carpenter’s naming of his HALLOWEEN heroine.
+Ethan Bishop and Darwin Joston as sardonic convicted killer Napoleon Wilson are a perfectly matched pair of tough guys on opposing sides of the law who learn to trust one another in the face of the greater threat, and Laurie Zimmer’s cool bravery as secretary Leigh no doubt influenced Carpenter’s naming of his Halloween heroine.
 Speaking of that slasher smash, its co-stars Nancy Loomis and Charles Cyphers also appear here in small but vivid roles.
-Reportedly made for only about $100,000, ASSAULT is as finely crafted as any of the many studio police pictures from its period, and it receives a fine showcase on Shout!’s Blu-ray.
+Reportedly made for only about $100,000, Assault is as finely crafted as any of the many studio police pictures from its period, and it receives a fine showcase on Shout!’s Blu-ray.